This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long to stay in each place.

 Berat – Çorovodë: 1 hour by car

 Çorovodë is not only a convenient stopover on your way to the Albanian Riviera, but it also is a must-stop for every adventure and watersport lover!
-A tour through the Osum gorge is one of Albania’s most exciting activities.
-The Osum gorge is 26km in length, with many unexplored caves and underground passages.
+A tour through the Osum Gorge is one of Albania’s most exciting activities.
+The Osum Gorge is 26km long, with many unexplored caves and underground passages.

 One way of exploring this natural attraction is going on a rafting tour.
-Rafting through the gorge gives you the chance to explore the imposing Bogova Waterfall as well as impressive vertical slopes that can range up to 80 meters.
-The rapids are considered a Class II which means no prior white water experience is needed – perfect!
+Rafting through the gorge allows you to explore the imposing Bogova Waterfall and impressive vertical slopes ranging up to 80 meters.
+The rapids are considered a Class II, which means no prior white water experience is needed – perfect!

 Where To Stay In Çorovodë

-To extend your time (and spend a night) in Çorovodë think about ending your day at the Nurellari Winery Cellar and Guest House.
-The family-owned winery offers wonderful tours around the winery, followed by a wine tasting.
+To extend your time (and spend a night) in Çorovodë, think about ending your day at the Nurellari Winery Cellar and Guest House.
+The family-owned winery offers beautiful tours around the winery, followed by a wine tasting.
+They also serve delicious traditional food!
 Why not spend a night at their adjacent guest house?
-They also serve delicious traditional food!

 Berat To Sarandë